 Click tracks are essential if you want to create loops or copy and paste specific sections.
 The only way to make sure the parts will match rhythmically is by playing them following a click.

 Lastly, effects such as reverb and delay are time-based, working in sync with the tempo of a track.
-Recording with a click track, therefore, makes these effects more precise and less muddy.
+Recording with a click track, therefore, makes these effects sound way better.

 Click Tracks – Drawbacks